 How to Shoot Night Sky Photography

-You will need a camera that you can manually control your ISO, shutter speed, and aperture.
+You will need a camera to manually control your ISO, shutter speed, and aperture.

 A fast wide-angle lens of 1.4 – 2.8 is ideal.
-If you use a 3.5 or higher (slower lens), you will have to increase the ISO.
-The higher the ISO, the more grain or digital noise or grain that will appear in your photos.
-Nikon’s 28mm f/1.8G or Canon’s 28mm f/1.8 are good choices if you are going lens shopping for your night photography trip.
+If you use a 3.5 or higher (slower lens), you will increase the ISO.
+The higher the ISO, the more grain or digital noise or grain will appear in your photos.
+Nikon’s 28mm f/1.8G or Canon’s 28mm f/1.8 are good choices if you go shopping for your night photography trip.

 A good sturdy tripod is essential for night photography.
 If it gets windy, you will need a sturdy one, and we never know what Mother Nature will bring us while we are out there.
 Keep that in mind when you buy one to go in your suitcase if you are going on a plane.
 It should be sturdy enough to withstand the wind but small enough to fit in your suitcase.